SiteViz Website visualiser for Mac

 There may be reasonable explanations for these things but with this website, these things weren't expected and indicated a page which had somehow missed an update to its navigation menu.

 SiteViz opens a .dot file.
 (A .dot file contains pieces of information and the connections between them.)
-Integrity Plus and Scrutiny can generate their sitemap as a .dot file and I've made SiteViz, a free and easy-to use tool to display these.
+Integrity Plus, Integrity Pro and Scrutiny can generate their sitemap as a .dot file and we've made SiteViz, a free and easy-to use tool to display these.

 It displays the information in a graphical way.
 Choose from a number of themes with settings.
 Print or export the image.